Healing can be considered as a restoration to wholeness after a loss feels as if it has torn us wide open.

 It is ever-so-tempting in this stage to want to run back to try to cling again to that which has died in me.
 I find myself longing to recreate my old life—even if it was one that made me miserable—because something I know is better than the uncertainty of the nothingness of this stage.

-But this in-between time is necessary.
+This in-between time is necessary, though.
 Deep underground my new life is beginning to take root, even though I cannot yet see the form in which it will emerge from the soil of my life.

 During this time of waiting, our relationships to the people, things, or situations we have lost begins shifting from the forms we known them into new forms that better fit our changed circumstances.